Darkoum Moroccan Canteen

 L'Atlas

-This restaurant offers a variety of couscous dishes, which will satisfy the taste buds of everyone.
-Set in a decor reminiscent of the most beautiful Moroccan riads, the restaurant offers dishes like the princely couscous or the quail couscous.
-A diverse choice in a typical atmosphere, what more could you ask for?
+This restaurant offers a variety of couscous to delight every palate.
+In a decor worthy of the most beautiful Moroccan riads, the house serves up dishes like royal couscous and quail couscous.
+A diverse selection in a typical atmosphere, what more could you ask for?

 Voir cette publication sur Instagram